 • Outer Ear: the part of the Ear that is most visible, as well as the ear canal and eardrum.

-• Middle Ear: the eardrum separates the outer and middle Ear, which consists of three small (among the tiniest in the human body) bones called the ossicles in addition to the eustachian tube.
+• Middle Ear: The eardrum separates the outer and middle Ear, which consists of three small (among the tiniest in the human body) bones called the ossicles and the eustachian tube.

 • Inner Ear: composed of the labyrinth-like structure known as the cochlea and nerve pathways.

 The outer Ear collects sound from the environment.
-The sound waves travel down the ear canal and strike the eardrum, causing a domino effect: the ossicles in the middle ear vibrate, which pushes the soundwaves further into the inner Ear where the cochlea is activated.
+Sound waves travel down the ear canal and strike the eardrum, causing a domino effect: the ossicles in the middle Ear vibrate, pushing the sound waves further into the inner Ear, where the cochlea is activated.

-The hair cells and fluid in the cochlea vibrate and move, which helps translate the soundwaves into electrical impulses that the auditory nerve sends to the brain.
-The brain is then able to process and assign meaning to the sounds we hear.
+The hair cells and fluid in the cochlea vibrate and move, helping translate the soundwaves into electrical impulses that the auditory nerve sends to the brain.
+The brain then processes and assigns meaning to the sounds we hear.

 How Is Loud Too Loud?

 The loudness of sound is measured in decibels (dB).
 This unit of measurement identifies the intensity of sound waves.
-The human Ear is extremely sensitive, and sound above 85 decibels is considered potentially dangerous.
+The human Ear is empathetic, and sound above 85 decibels is potentially dangerous.
 To grasp a better understanding of what this sounds like, here are a few helpful markers:

 • 0 dB: complete silence